Jordan269244/final-project/1-queue.md

 Some things to remember:

--After all the customers have been served, the code needs to stop -After each customer is served, they should no longer be in queue.
+- After all the customers have been served, the code needs to stop
+- After each customer is served, they should no longer be in queue.
--Display a message that says all the customers have been served.
+- Display a message that says all the customers have been served.

 ```csharp